brybrophy/react-sorcerer/README.md

 ### Image File Structure

 To prepare your images for processing, you'll want to organize them in a certain way.
+Even if you choose to optimize your images by hand, using a tool like photoshop, you will want to organize your images in this way to use the Sorcerer component.

-- Create an `images` directory in your `src`.
+- Create an `images` directory somewhere in your project. `src` is usually a good place.
 - Inside of `images` sort your image files into sub directories based on the percentage of screen width they make up.

 For example, a full screen hero image would go in a subfolder `images/100`.